KimberlyShi/CS174FinalProject/README.md

 [![Diner Gameplay](https://res.cloudinary.com/marcomontalbano/image/upload/v1583827473/video_to_markdown/images/youtube--0LPZJqLZg6s-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/chnz-Efe8RI "Diner Gameplay")

 ## Advanced Features ##
-1. Mouse Clicking: Clicking on objects will cause them to change behavior or position and reveal the next clue.
+1. Mouse Clicking: Clicking on objects will cause them to change behavior or position and reveal the next clue based on the color of the pixel the mouse clicks on.
 2. Blender Objects: Almost all of the objects in this project were created by us on Blender.
 UV unwrapping was utilized for texture mapping for simple objects where each face was given a solid color (jukebox, stool, booth, etc.) while more complex objects that had hints on the textures were designed with Adobe Illustrator, such as the posters.
 3. Collision Detection (see spoilers below)
 4. Physics Based Animation (see spoilers below)